oscal-compass/compliance-trestle/docs/cli.md

 - `trestle create catalog`: creates a directory structure of a sample OSCAL catalog model under the `catalogs` folder.
 This folder can contain multiple catalogs.
 - `trestle create profile`: creates a directory structure of a sample OSCAL profile model under the `profiles` folder.
 This folder can contain multiple profiles.
-- `trestle create target-definition`: creates a directory structure of a sample target-definition model under the `target-definitions` folder.
-This folder can contain multiple target-definitions.
 - `trestle create component-definition`: creates a directory structure of a sample component-definition model under the `component-definitions` folder.
 This folder can contain multiple component-definitions.
 - `trestle create system-security-plan`: creates a directory structure of a sample system-security-plan model under the `system-security-plans` folder.
 This folder can contain multiple system-security-plans.
 - `trestle create assessment-plan`: creates a directory structure of a sample assessment-plan under the `assessment-plans` folder.
 This folder can contain multiple assessment-plans.